jackyzha0/quartz/content/blog/Honcho Fights for the User (PLACEHOLDER).md

 ## TL;DR

-Today we drop the first release of a project called *Honcho* (LINK).
+Today we drop the first release of a project called *[Honcho](https://github.com/plastic-labs/honcho)*.
 An open-source version of the OpenAI Assistants API.
 Honcho manages your AI app data on a per-user basis, allowing for multiple concurrent sessions to speedrun prototype to production.
 Glaringly absent from the existing stack, Honcho will, at full maturity, usher the advent of atomic, disposable agents that are user-first by default.

 ## Plastic Lore